insightsengineering/tern.mmrm/README.md

 slides:
 [Implementing Mixed Models with Repeated Measures (MMRM) in R](https://drive.google.com/file/d/1sOZUAFOc004H4jO8vuUc_4HyYHEgu45b/view)

-For details on the methodology please see [Chapter 6](https://docs.roche.com/doc/statistics_clinical_trials/latest/mixed-effect-models-with-repeated-measures-mmrm.html) in the NEST Statistics book.

 ## Installation

 This repository requires a personal access token to install see here [creating and using PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Once this is set up, to install the latest released version of the package run: